Nonprofit Business Model Analysis

-Visualizing Your Business Model: Using the Matrix Map
+Visualizing the Nonprofit Business Model: Using the Matrix Map

 The matrix map is created by assessing the mission impact and profitability of each mission-specific and fund development program.
 The activities are then plotted on the matrix according to the assessment.
 The resulting image paints a picture of the organization’s current business model, showing how the organization achieves impact while remaining financially viable.